aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/adding-or-inserting-a-column-into-worksheet/_index.md

 {{% alert color="primary" %}}

 In this topic, we will describe the basic feature of adding and inserting columns to the worksheets at runtime using the API of Aspose.Cells.GridDesktop.
-The basic difference between addition and insertion is that in addition, column is added at the end of the columns collection of the worksheet where as in insertion, column can be added to any specified position in the worksheet.
+The basic difference between addition and insertion is that, in addition, the column is added at the end of the columns collection of the worksheet, whereas in insertion, a column can be added to any specified position in the worksheet.

 {{% /alert %}}
 ## **Adding a Column to Worksheet**